 There is a new “Realistic” mode which becomes the most difficult game mode.
 I only recommend this difficulty to hardcore Call of Duty players as one bullet is often enough to kill you.

 Everyone now has a thruster pack in multiplayer that feels similar but not altogether the same as Advanced Warfare.
-These thruster packs along with wall running and being able to shoot at any time provide for a lot of intense in air battles and frantic action.
+These thruster packs along with wall running and being able to shoot at any time provide for a lot of intense in-air battles and frantic action.
 There’s even a free run course if you’d like to test your parkour skills in Call of Duty.
 The game even keeps track of your best times.

 Multiplayer has the same pick-10 loadout as it has for a long time and it works just as well as in previous years, so I’m happy they kept it the same.
 The big change in this mode this year is the introduction of Specialists.
 I chose the archer (Outrider) which has a deadly explosive arrow.
 It was nice to gain a different weapon from the normal assault rifles, pistols, and launchers.
 This character also had Vision Pulse which pings the nearby area for enemies.
 Each specialist is like this with a special weapon and ability.
 There are 9 to choose from so players get quite the variety before each match.
 This system makes sure that each player has added value to the team even if they aren’t the best at taking down opponents.

 The new Zombies mode, Shadows of Evil is the most ambitious version of the mode yet and is set in the 1940s.
-A new XP systems allows players to customize their weapons and perks before going into a match allowing everybody to be a bit different this time around instead of being completely repetitive.
+A new XP system allows players to customize their weapons and perks before going into a match allowing everybody to be a bit different this time around instead of being completely repetitive.
 The big addition to this mode is the ability to “become the beast” at certain fiery beacons.
 Your player transforms into a powerful, tentacled monster that can rip the undead apart for a short period of time.
 It adds a different albeit strange element to the popular game mode.
-I would have liked to see more maps/stories for this year’s Zombies Mode however, I’m sure more will be added later.
+I would have liked to see more maps/stories for this year’s Zombies Mode, however, I’m sure more will be added later.